 Why People Love Them: Water tables are a great source of entertainment for babies and young children.
 Fill them with water, toss in a couple cups and let your kid go to town.
 They’re easier than a kiddie pool and are less of a drowning risk so you can multitask while your kid plays.

-While water tables seem simple – a table that holds water – they’re a versatile toy that families love.
+While water tables seem simple – a table that holds water – they are a versatile toy that families love.
 Come April each year, posts start popping up looking for water tables and the ones available get snatched up quickly.

-Related Post: Budget At-Home Water Activities for Babies and Toddlers
+Related Post: At-Home Water Activities for Babies and Toddlers

 There are so many options for play with a water table that they can easily keep a child engaged again and again.
-You can float ice in them, add food dye, use new cups, or sprinkle in flowers to change up the play.
+You can float ice in them, add food dye, use new cups, or add bubbles to change up the play.
 In colder months, they can be converted into sand tables or sensory tables.

 6. Bike Trailer